Man accused of killing father in West Auckland found not guilty by reason of insanity

 "They're very consistent and clear in their views, so I make a finding of not guilty by reason on insanity," she said.

-Authorities found Derek Lance McFarland seriously injured at a Waitaki St house in Glendene, near Henderson, on the evening of November 19, 2020.
+Authorities found Derek Lance McFarland seriously injured at a Waitaki St house in Glendene, near Henderson, on the evening of November 19, 2020 after being called to a "disturbance".
 He died a short time later at the scene.

+The Police Eagle helicopter hovered overhead and a police dog unit was also brought in that evening as police searched for the person responsible.

 A disposition hearing for Dion McFarland has now been scheduled for August.
 Justice Fitzgerald today gave him permission to attend the hearing via audio-visual link from the Mason Clinic unless he wants to attend in person.